 - Fix Errors

 If you find that a section didn’t transfer, you can cut out that portion of the Infusible Ink transfer sheet and carefully line it back up with the finished design before ironing again.

 You can find this exact project in my Design Space profile!
 Just click on the link below and a new window will open up.
 Make sure to follow me over there to see all my original SVG files and projects!

 Infusible Ink Book Lover Coasters

 Set EasyPress to 400°F. Place a cardstock sheet over the EasyPress mat, apply the coasters face down onto cardstock, and cover back with clean butcher paper.
 Place machine over coaster backs for 240 seconds with no added pressure.
-Carefully lift press and allow coasters to cool completely.
+Carefully lift the press and allow the coasters to cool completely.
 Remove any pieces of the transfer paper with tweezers.